djlucas/gen-redir-zones/README.md

 copied directly to /var/named/.
 You can then include the configuration file at the appropriate level in your named.conf file or other include (for instance, import these only at a particular view that includes children's PCs).

+For example, suppose the FQDN for my DNS server is dns1.example.com.
+I'd run:

+server="dns1.example.com" list="facebook.txt" bash gen-file.sh
+cp -R redir /var/named
+chmod 0640 /var/named/redir/facebook/*
+chown -r root:named /var/named/redir

+And in my /etc/named.conf, I'd add the line:

+include "redir/facebook/facebook.conf";

+This can be added directly if not using views, or in a view.